• Skip to primary navigation

 Table of Contents

-• Zucchini Muffins Tips for Success
+• Polly’s Tips for Success

-• How to Freeze Zucchini Muffins
+• How to Freeze Muffins

-• Healthy Zucchini Muffins
+• Recipe: Zucchini Carrot Muffins

-4 Reasons You’ll Love These Healthy Zucchini Muffins
+4 Reasons You’ll Love Zucchini Carrot Muffins

 1. Nutritious: Thanks to whole wheat flour, flaxseed, oats, zucchini, carrots, and bananas, you’re getting lots of fiber, vitamins, and minerals.
-You’ll also notice there’s no oil in these.
-Top a muffin with peanut butter or cream cheese to add protein and fat, if desired.

 2. Filling: Thanks to all that fiber, these are a hearty, satiating snack or breakfast.
 Send in lunchboxes, too.

-3. Use Up Produce: Have zucchini, carrots, or bananas to use up?
+3. Use Up Produce: Have frozen zucchini, carrots, or bananas to use up?
 This is the perfect recipe!

 4. Freezer-Friendly: Make a double or triple batch and freeze to have on hand for quick breakfasts, snacks, or lunches.
 We include directions below.